top of page

 The cafeteria offered a separate menu for those with special dietary needs that was subsidized heavily by the factory trade union using the state social insurance fund.
 The special meals were considered a form of medical care, which was entirely free in the USSR.

 There is considerable nostalgia for these canteens and cafeterias in many places in the former USSR.
-Enough so that restaurants have opened since the fall of socialism that use them as a theme, though they are no longer inexpensive or available to all of course.
+Enough so that restaurants have opened since the counter-revolution that use them as a theme, though they are no longer inexpensive or available to all of course.

 We have also included a brief history of the factory itself taken from the Great Soviet Encyclopedia in 1979.